ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-### Filter
+## Filter

-You can add as many filter as you want into the table by clicking on the **Filter** button present on the top of the database editor.
+You can add as many filters as you want into the table by clicking on the **Filter** button present on the top of the database editor.

 #### Adding a filter on the table data
 - Select a **column** from the Columns dropdown